 All books essential to students' courses are available for their use free of charge.
 Students are advised however that, wherever possible, they should purchase their own individual copies of set texts in order that they may annotate them and use them at times most appropriate to their individual needs.
 Students are also required to provide their own writing equipment.
-File paper and photocopying paper will be provided.

-It is also our policy to organise field trips, theatre trips and other visits to enhance courses.
+It is our policy to organise field trips, theatre trips and other visits to enhance learning.
 It is hoped that parents/carers will voluntarily support the cost of these activities; otherwise they may not be able to take place.